-Janet R. Kirchheimer is a Clal Teaching Fellow, Assistant to the President, and LEAP Program Manager.
+Janet R. Kirchheimer is a Clal Teaching Fellow, Assistant to the Presidents, and LEAP Program Manager.
 A poet, essayist, creative writing teacher, and filmmaker, she is the author of How to Spot One of Us (2007, Clal).
-Nominated for a Pushcart Prize, her work has appeared in numerous journals, anthologies, and in on-line publications.
+Nominated for a Pushcart Prize, her work has appeared in numerous journals, anthologies, and on-line publications.

 Janet has taught and given talks and readings at a wide variety of organizations.
 Most recently she was part of a “Six-Word Memoir” storytelling event held at the Tenement Museum in New York City, and her chapter “At the Water’s Edge: Poetry and the Holocaust” will appear in “The Psychoanalytic Textbook of Holocaust Studies” in late 2018.
 Janet is producing, “After,” a film that explores poetry written about the Holocaust featuring renowned contemporary poets.